New Bound States of Heavy Quarks at LHC and Tevatron: CDF II Detector experiment at the Tevatron

-Would we already have seen the production of the fermionic ``11'' NBS, called $T_f$, in colliders e.g. via it being transformed by $b$-exchange or emission into ``$b$-replaced'' NBS?

-Recent experiments with CDF II Detector of the Tevatron \ct{20,21} do not exclude the existence of T-balls if the mass is over $300\,\,{\mbox{GeV}}$ (see Figs.~15-18).
-Here we shall argue for that the very strange events, observed at the Tevatron as a fourth family $t'$, which decays into a $W$ and a presumed quark-jet, might in our model find another explanation: maybe it is the decay of a b-replaced NBS (T-ball) into a $W$ and a gluon jet.
+Recent experiments with CDF II Detector of the Tevatron \ct{1} searching for heavy top-like quarks in $p\bar p$-collisions with $\sqrt s \backsimeq 1.96$ TeV do not exclude the existence of T-balls with masses $\gtrsim 300\,\,{\mbox{GeV}}$ up to 500 GeV.

+Here we can assume that the very strange events observed at the Tevatron as a fourth family $t'$, which decays into a $W$-boson and a presumed quark-jet, might find another explanation in our model: maybe it is a decay of T-balls into a $W$-boson and a gluon jet.
-If our bound state $T_s$ is indeed very light it would in practice at the high transverse momenta look much like just a jet, essentially indistinguishable from a quark or gluon jet.
-Thus the decay of a ``b-replaced'' NBS would just simulate the fourth family quark decaying to W and jet.
-The jet would just be a whole very light NBS.